Tee1er/mcwrapper/README.md

  - `help`: Shows some additional help on various commands
  - `settings`: Show or modify the server configuration file (`data/server/server.properties`)
  - `update`: Update the bedrock server from a different download URL, preserving files
+ - `server`: Enters a prompt directly connected to the dedicated server, everything you do in the prompt is sent directly to the server.
+Type `exit` to exit the prompt and go back to the normal McWrapper prompt.

 ## Source structure